 “Ant Forest shows how technology can transform our world by harnessing the positive energy and innovation of global users.” – Inger Andersen, UNEP Executive Director

-In response to receiving the award, Eric Jing, Chairman and of Ant Financial said, “Alipay Ant Forest reflects our belief that technology can and should be harnessed for social good.
+In response to receiving the award, Eric Jing, Chairman and CEO of Ant Financial said, “Alipay Ant Forest reflects our belief that technology can and should be harnessed for social good.
 We are grateful to our many users and partners who have joined our efforts to plant 122 million trees and advance a shared vision of sustainable and inclusive development.
 Alipay Ant Forest’s popularity shows that the public is ready to take action to combat climate change.”

 UCLA is creating the world’s first research institute on kindness